Swiftaff/editaur/README.md

 -   [ ] using Enter on a selection will delete it all, and insert a linebreak, and leave cursor at start of next line
 -   [ ] typing a character on a selection will delete it all, and insert the character and leave cursor after new character
 -   [ ] switch focus between text view and sidepanel. mute text view's cursor and selection when on sidepanel
+-   [ ] delete files and directories with warning
+-   [ ] rename files and directories
+-   [ ] move files and directories with drag and drop onto new parent directory
+-   [ ] create new files and directories, in an existing directory
+-   [ ] refresh listing button, should refresh and keep same directories expanded
+-   [ ] draggable sidepanel width handle
+-   [ ] identify file is dirty, ready to save

 ## Things editaur would like to do when it grows up: